The roof, an integral part of any structure, is often overlooked despite its crucial role in protecting our homes and buildings.

 Underlayment

-As we move forward in our exploration of roofing components, it is crucial to understand the significance of underlayment in ensuring a roof’s structural integrity and longevity.
+As we move forward in our exploration of anatomy of a roof, it is crucial to understand the significance of underlayment in ensuring a roof’s structural integrity and longevity.

 Underlayment refers to the layer of material installed directly onto the roof deck before the final roofing materials, such as shingles or tiles, are applied.